marcoqu/leaflet-locationfilter/README.md

 #### Events

+**changestart**: Fired when the location filter starts to change size or position.

 **change**: Fired when the location filter changes size or position.

 **enabled**:: Fired when the location filter gets enabled.